kyleliu11111/MIT-MLHC-2020-FinalProject/README.md

 # Transformer-based Architecture

-Our main theoretical contribution is a new architecture modified from [*Attend and Diagnose: Clinical Time Series Analysis using Attention Models*](https://arxiv.org/abs/1711.03905) that utilizes a sinusoidal positional encoding for irregular measurement timesteps to bypass the need for imputation or bucketing.
+We introduce an architecture modified from [*Attend and Diagnose: Clinical Time Series Analysis using Attention Models*](https://arxiv.org/abs/1711.03905) that utilizes a sinusoidal positional encoding for irregular measurement timesteps to bypass the need for imputation or bucketing.
 We implemented this new architecture in PyTorch, training and evaluating it on the ICU length-of-stay and in-ICU mortality tasks.
 We adopted the transformer backbone from [*The Annotated Transformer*](http://nlp.seas.harvard.edu/2018/04/03/attention.html).

 - See `Transformer_Model_Mortality_LOS.ipynb` for details